11th February 2011

 Developing materials for use in fuel pumps and other areas which are capable of surviving a highly aggressive biofuel environment.

-Aston's expertise in low carbon and sustainable research includes involvement in the UK’s largest study into long-term low carbon vehicle use, investigating the performance of fuel cells, electric, and hydrogen power cars.
+Aston University’s expertise in low carbon and sustainable research includes involvement in the UK’s largest study into long-term low carbon vehicle use, investigating the performance of fuel cells, electric, and hydrogen power cars.
+The University’s European Bioenergy Research Institute (EBRI) is a world leader in biofuels and biomass research.
 Current projects include the transformation of algae, wood waste and sewage sludge into new forms of energy.
+Aston’s Polymer, Bioenergy, Mechanical Engineering, Photonics and Computer Science research groups will all be working with Drayson Racing.

-Lord Drayson said: “I’m thrilled to be working with Aston University on this exciting and important research area which leverages Aston’s leadership in biofuels research and their established links with the biotech and automotive industries.
+Lord Drayson, former UK Minister for Science and Innovation, Managing Partner of Drayson Racing and Aston alumnus, said: “I’m thrilled to be working with Aston University on this exciting and important research area which leverages Aston’s leadership in biofuels research and their established links with the biotech and automotive industries.
 We have pioneered the use of second-generation cellulosic bio-ethanol in motor racing for over four years.”

 He added: “Reducing vehicle emissions is one of the critical challenges of the next 20 years.
 Road transport accounts for 25 to 35% of CO2 emissions in developed countries, and the major source of these emissions is private cars.
 We are keen to apply what we have learnt on the track to novel products that will improve the performance of future vehicles while reducing their carbon impact.”

-Professor Robert Berry, Executive Dean of the School of Engineering & Applied Science, said; "This new partnership is extremely exciting for us all.
+Professor Robert Berry, Executive Dean of the School of Engineering & Applied Science at Aston University, said;"This new partnership is extremely exciting for us all.
 The opportunity to partner with Drayson Racing is particularly unique and motivating: working at the leading edge of this highly competitive sport where engines and drivers are operating at their respective limits will encourage a real acceleration of research results into practice."